NREL/OpenStudio-user-documentation/docs/getting_started/roadmap.md

-# OpenStudio Roadmap
+# Planned Features

-### 1.5 - Major Features Planned for Sep 2014

-* Public release of the PAT spreadsheet workflow for cloud-based uncertainty and optimization analysis
-* Additional QA/QC and reporting measures in BCL
-* Additional HVAC system support – see Google Doc link below for details
-* Additional Measures in BCL – see Google Doc link below for details
-* Data definitions and measures for residential modeling

-### 1.6-1.9 - Plans for FY15
+The high level plans for the next few versions are outlined below.
+These are not set in stone, and change based on feedback from users and from DOE.
+If there is a feature that you'd like to see added to this list or moved higher up on the priority list, please contact us.
+We try hard to act quickly on user feedback.

+### OpenStudio 1.6.0 (Dec.
+2014)
-* Expanded HVAC system coverage
+* Expanded HVAC system coverage.
+See [HVAC Roadmap](https://docs.google.com/spreadsheet/ccc?key=0AhCALIzwiaGPdHhhalNfQktXUWtacjJwcHVoZ3Fsanc&usp=drive_web#gid=1) for priorities.
 * Improved Radiance/DAYSIM integration
-* Measure content for code-compliant model generation
 * Support for the new EnergyPlus 9.x XML input format

-### In Progress 3rd Party work that may be integrated in FY14

-* esp-R translation (NRCan Led)
-* eQuest/CANQuest translation (NRCan Led)
-* ISO 13790 model integration (ANL Led) - Initial version available in 1.2
+### OpenStudio 1.7.0 (Mar.
+2015)
+* Make [DOE Prototype Buildings](http://www.energycodes.gov/commercial-prototype-building-models) available in OpenStudio .osm format

-### Major Features Considered for FY15 and Beyond
+### OpenStudio 1.8.0 and Beyond
 * PAT extensions for Optimization - Some functionality already available in OS Server as of 1.2
 * OpenStudio support for EMS objects and graphical controls specification
 * More EEM, QA/QC, and Reporting Measures in BCL
-* Potential Multi language support for Measures
+* Potential Multi-language support for Measures (python?)
 * Support for additional (simpler) geometry editing alternatives
 * Automated calibration of models to hourly data
 * Improved/expanded documentation for applications and SDK

+### In-Progress 3rd Party Work
+The following features are being developed by third-party developers and may be integrated into the main releases once they are complete and stable.

+* esp-R translation (NRCan)
+* eQuest/CANQuest translation (NRCan)
+* ISO 13790 model integration (Argonne National Laboratory)

-## Table 1: HVAC System Support Prioritization
+### HVAC System Priorities

 View the public Google Document spreadsheet for the [HVAC roadmap](https://docs.google.com/spreadsheet/ccc?key=0AhCALIzwiaGPdHhhalNfQktXUWtacjJwcHVoZ3Fsanc&usp=drive_web#gid=1).

-## Table 2: Measure Prioritization
+### Measure Priorities

 View the public Google Document spreadsheet for the [measure roadmap.](https://docs.google.com/spreadsheet/ccc?key=0AhCALIzwiaGPdE1BUjZDQ01iLVBnUFJpcHlEWU10ZEE&usp=drive_web#gid=0)